-Three characteristics differentiate us from other built environment professionals like architects, urban designers, appraisers, engineers and planners.
+Three characteristics differentiate Space Analytics from other built environment professionals like architects, urban designers, appraisers, engineers and planners in doing failure analysis and accident reconstruction.

-These characteristics offer wide perspectives on problems and avoid surprises on the way to solutions.
-It's useful if you're risk averse.
+These characteristics offer wide perspectives on problems and avoid surprises.

 How the brain responds to spatial patterns depends on their legibility and complexity.
 Sometimes complexity is interesting.
 More complexity might be worth exploring.
 But a lot of complexity can be frustrating.
 Any complexity relating to fire exits is dangerous.
 Different kinds of buildings and places require different levels of complexity.